awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-bitbucket-association.md

    1. Select **Customize encryption settings \(advanced\)**\.

    1. Do one of the following:
       + If you already have a KMS key that you manage, enter its Amazon Resource Name \(ARN\)\.
-For information about finding the ARN of your key using the console, see [Finding the key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html) in the *AWS Key Management Service Developer Guide*\.
+For information about finding the ARN of your key using the console, see [Finding the key ID and key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html) in the *AWS Key Management Service Developer Guide*\.
       + If you want to create a KMS key, choose **Create an AWS KMS key** and follow the steps in the AWS KMS console\.
 For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

 1. In **Run a repository analysis**, specify information for your associated repository's first full scan\.
 This scan generates your repository's initial code review\.
 For more information, see [Get recommendations using full repository analysis](create-code-reviews.md#get-repository-scan)\.